[ONLINE] Afrotropes and Art History’s Global Imagination

 Event time is BST.
 Please check local time

-- Keynote: Professor Huey Copeland - Northwestern University
+- Keynote: Professor Huey Copeland - University of Pennsylvania

 - Keynote: Professor Krista Thompson - Northwestern University

-- Dr. Levi Prombaum - Massachusetts Museum of Contemporary Art
+- Levi Prombaum - Massachusetts Museum of Contemporary Art

 This is a live online event.